IRCTC shareholders in a fix, FII holding at two year low; recovery on cards? - BusinessToday

 Shares of IRCTC have left investors in the red in short as well as the long term.
 IRCTC stock is down 1.3% in three years and lost 23% in a year.
+The railway stock has fallen 26% from its 52-week high of Rs 956.80 reached on September 13 last year.
 However in five years, the railway stock delivered 159% returns-its largest in any time duration.
 With the IRCTC stock moving in slow lane, FII holding has fallen to nearly two-year low in the June 2025 quarter.
 FIIs held 7.3% stake in the firm in the Q1 of the current fiscal.
 In the December 2023 quarter, FII holding stood at 7.3%.
 In nearly two years, it surged to high of 8.1% in the March 2024 quarter only to fall below that mark in the future.

 In the current session, IRCTC shares were trading 1% lower at 709.25 against the previous close of Rs 716.65 on BSE.
 Market cap of the firm stood at Rs 56,816 crore.